23 September 2019

 The course is designed to give you a thorough grounding in the principles and fundamentals of mechanical engineering.
 You’ll get involved in practical work, projects and problem-solving too.
 We’ll cover a range of topics within the subject, including mathematics, mechanics, thermodynamics, fluid mechanics and materials.

-We want to help you go on to become a manager in your chosen field.
+We want to help you go on to become a leader in your chosen field.
 So during the final year of your integrated Master’s we’ll study modules relating to management.
 We take a broader view of the commercial aspects of the industry, and study finance for managers.
 We’ll also explore advanced analytical skills and give you the option to take a module in either new product development or dimensional measurement.
 It’s all about encouraging you to think strategically and develop your leadership skills.

 During your studies you’ll be offered the chance to take a placement after your second year.
 You could work in the industry and put what you’ve learnt into practice.
 We’ll also give you the opportunity to take part in national events like the Institution of Mechanical Engineers (IMechE) Formula Student and Railway Challenge competitions.